-Government of Canada's new Canada Green Buildings Strategy to help Canadians save money on their energy bills
+Government of Canada's New Canada Green Buildings Strategy to Help Canadians Save Money on Their Energy Bills

 Quotes

-"The Canada Green Buildings Strategy is all about building more energy-efficient and affordable homes and buildings.
-Cutting the wasted energy from the heating and cooling of our buildings is a win-win, for both lowering energy bills and reducing harmful pollution going into our atmosphere.
-Already, in Canada, we have seen a tidal shift in the adoption of heat pumps at a household level, as well as clean energy solutions for large commercial buildings and industry.
-It is through close collaboration between provinces and territories, municipalities, Indigenous Peoples, businesses and individuals that we can keep this progress going over the coming years and make a big dent in the emissions coming from our buildings sector."
+"The Canada Green Buildings Strategy is all about building more energy efficient and affordable homes and buildings.
+Cutting the wasted energy from the heating and cooling of our buildings is a win-win, both for lower energy bills and less harmful pollution going into our atmosphere.
+Already in Canada, we have seen a tidal shift in the adoption of heat pumps at a household level, as well as clean energy solutions for large commercial buildings and industry.
+It is through close collaboration of provinces and territories, municipalities, Indigenous Peoples, businesses, and individuals over the coming years that we can keep this progress going and make a big dent in the emissions coming from out buildings sector."

 "Our government is taking ambitious steps to achieve net zero by 2050 through our Greening Government Strategy.
 By implementing a Buy Clean approach to a real property portfolio of over 34,000 buildings nationwide, we are maximizing energy efficiency while minimizing the environmental impact of construction materials and design.
 Through these efforts, we are leading the fight against climate change."

-– The Honourable Anita Anand, President of the Treasury Board and Minister responsible for the Centre for Greening Government
+The Honourable Anita Anand, President of the Treasury Board of Canada and Minister responsible for the Centre for Greening Government

-"As we build our way to greater housing affordability, we can't lose sight of the fight against climate change.
-By ensuring that new homes are built to be efficient from the start, we can avoid locking in higher future emissions at the same time as we support much-needed retrofits across the country.
-With the Canada Green Buildings Strategy, we are putting energy efficiency at the heart of our efforts—helping to reduce emissions from residential and institutional buildings and save Canadians money on their energy bills."

-– The Honourable Lena Metlege Diab, Member of Parliament for Halifax West

 - To reach Canada's climate goals, reduce energy bills and build up Canada's supply of energy-efficient and resilient building stock, there is a need to accelerate the retrofit of approximately 10 million buildings and construct millions of new net-zero buildings in the coming decades.